Unlock the secrets of LinkedIn InMail with this no-fluff guide. Discover how to craft messages that get read and make connections that count.

 - Is InMail Effective?

 - Is InMail Worth It?

 - How Can I Get the Most Out of LinkedIn & InMail?

 InMail is a great first step when you need more out of LinkedIn for your sales activity.

-Many sales people turn to Sales Navigator or Premium to start expanding their network and for cold outreach.
-And a core feature of these paid accounts is the ability to send InMail to those outside of your direct network.
+Many salespeople turn to Sales Navigator or Premium to start expanding their network and for cold outreach.
+A core feature of these paid accounts is the ability to send InMail to those outside of your direct network.

 Let’s get it straight from the horse’s mouth: InMail “allows you to directly message another LinkedIn member that you’re not connected to.”